normano/cargo-revolve/README.md

     Run the build command from the root of your project. `cargo-revolve` will run `cargo build` for you.

     ```bash
-    cargo revolve build
+    cargo revolve build --verify
     ```

-    Your newly built RPM(s) will be in the workspace `target/revolve/rpmbuild/RPMS/` directory.
+    Your newly built RPM(s) will be in the `dist/` directory, as configured in `Cargo.toml`.

 ## Usage